s-fuerst/Vahana.jl/docs/src/predator.md

 nothing #hide
 ````

-We add to our time series the initialzation values.
+We add to our time series also the values after the initialization.

 ````@example predator
 update_globals(ppsim);